BREAKTHROUGHBOY/HealthCare-Manager/README.md

 # 🩺 HealthSync

-A smart and simple healthcare management system built to bridge the gap between **patients** and **doctors** through structured data, fast appointments, and AI-ready insights.
+A smart and simple healthcare management system built to bridge the gap between ** diabetic patients** and **doctors** through structured data, fast appointments, and AI-ready insights.

 > **By:** Ganesh (aka **BREAKTHROUGH BOY**)
 > **License:** MIT